beelzebielsk/pin_file_builder/specification.md

 ## Specifier Objects:

 The have the following properties:
-- content : What it actually is
+- content : The completely resolved array of indices.
+- text : The actual specifier.
 - Type : Implicit/Explicit (either 'e' or 'i')
-- Name : specifier name, such as "simple_explicit"
+- Name : specifier name, such as "simpleExplicit"
-- match : the result of a match function.
+- match : the result of a format match.
-- Length : For explicit specifiers, for the use of implicit resolution.
-Is the number of indices in a list of indices.
+- Length : The length of the completely resolved array of indices.
+This is useful for resolving implicit specifiers.

 # Explicit Index specifiers

+These are index specifiers that can be immediately resolved.
+No extra information is necessary to figure out the indices that are specified.

 - Simple Explicit specifier :
 	- Format : [A,B,C,..]